spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/scale-cluster.md

 6. Select a host that you want to add to the node pool.

 7. Click **Confirm** to confirm your changes.
-It may take 15 to 25 mins for the change to take effect depending on your environment and workload.
+It may take 15 to 25 minutes for the change to take effect, depending on your environment and workload.

 ### Validate